Real-Dev-Squad/docs/docs/dev/rate-limiting/README.md

 - Package used for rate-limiting:
   [node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible)
-- Level of Rate Limting:
+- Level of Rate Limiting:
   - User
   - IP
-- Here Rate Limiter is internal rate limiter for servicing users requests at an acceptable rate.
+- Here Rate Limiter is an internal rate limiter for servicing users requests at an acceptable rate.
-- Here Rate Limiter use case is for user expirence and security, not for reducing operational costs.
+- Here Rate Limiter use case is for user experience and security, not for reducing operational costs.
-- Here Rate Limiter use case is for single web service instance.
+- Here Rate Limiter use case is for a single web service instance.

 ---